 (Schwanke like donkey, we like to say) The adults in the story

-Precious daughter; smiley, light-filled soul of a baby; personality becoming apparent, but yet to be determined
+Precious daughter; smiley, light-filled soul of a baby; determined and tenacious

 Children of Promise